 (short, long and almost unlimited range) - Talk with a lot of trail vets and you’ll see that most of them communicate via Ham radio.
 These radios have the most diverse set of options, are used worldwide, have an outstanding support network, and can communicate over just about any frequency.
 These radios have a huge range and can be the only way to reach people when there isn’t a cell network and your group is spread out around mountains or over large bodies of land.
 With a cell phone and a Ham radio, you’re likely to never be out of touch, and that’s the main goal.

 Eventually, we’d like to see all Trail Guide Ambassadors and riders using Ham radio since it’s so diverse.
-Many Ham radios can even jump into the CB, GMRS and other frequencies used by others so it really is the ultimate line of communication that’s used worldwide.
 Ham is also family friendly and you don’t have crude language like you’d find on CB or family radios.
+However, we're not going to force anyone to use Ham either, CB is usually also fine unless rides specifically say they are going to use Amateur Radio exclusively.

 Ham radio transmitting requires a license, buying and listening you don’t need a license for.
 This license gives you a unique call sign that only you will own.
 There are three different classes to this license and each class allows you to operate on more frequencies.
 The three classes are Technician, General and Extra.
 The Technician class is fairly easy to obtain, the exam has 35 questions and you need to get 75% f those basic questions correct to get your license.
 Most say the basic license is a walk in the park and you can study for this test online here https://www.hamradiolicenseexam.com/ among other places.
 That site has you up and running with a course, class and radio for $75, about the same amount you’d pay for a CB radio.
 Find your nearest testing site and dates here - http://www.arrl.org/find-an-amateur-radio-license-exam-session.